mondoohq/mondoo-operator/docs/user-manual.md

 kubectl get pods -n mondoo-operator
 ```

-Look for pods in the form of <mondooauditconfig-name>-node-<nodename>-hash.
+Look for pods in the form of <mondooauditconfig-name>-node-<node-name>-hash.
 For example, if your `MondooAuditConfig` is called `mondoo-client` and you have a node called `node01`, you should be able to find a pod `mondoo-client-node-node01-<hash>`.
 If the pods is crashing and restarting it is most probably running out of memory and getting killed.
 You can verify that by looking into the pod's status `kubectl get pods -n mondoo-operator mondoo-client-node-node01-<hash> -o yaml`.

 In case you need to increase the resource limits for node scanning you can alter your `MondooAuditConfig`:
 ```bash